‘Greatest thing I’ve ever done in hockey’: Founder Phil Esposito on being inducted into inaugural Lightning Hall of Fame

 “Without a doubt, this is the greatest thing I’ve ever done in hockey, and I did a lot of things as a player,” Esposito said.

-What sets this honor apart for Esposito is the uphill battle he faced in seeing his idea of bringing professional hockey to Tampa Bay, come to life.
+What sets this honor apart for Esposito is the uphill battle he faced in seeing his idea of bringing professional hockey to the Tampa Bay area, come to life.

 “It was very, very difficult the first seven, eight to 10 years.
 Very,” Esposito said.
 “We didn’t have any money.
 They didn’t want to put any more money in, couldn’t get players, couldn’t pay bills.
 It was very difficult.”